 It all started with Toy Story in 1995.
 And as great as a franchise that Toy Story has become, you can't ignore the glaring plot hole involving Buzz Lightyear, one of the main characters in the film.
 Buzz doesn’t think he’s a toy; in fact, he truly believes and is quite insistent that he’s a real spaceman.
 Yet, when Andy enters the room, Buzz freezes like all other toys.
 Why would he do that?

 That one may be the most obvious, but there are several other plot holes in Pixar movies.
 Now, you may be thinking, “isn’t it a bit inane to over-analyze cartoon movies about toys that come to life, talking cars, and an animated undercover superhero family?"
 While these films are certainly in the realm of the fairy tale, it doesn’t mean that they don’t have to follow common sense narrative rules.Take in all these Pixar movie mistakes and if you've noticed any others, let everyone know in the comments section!

 Film: Toy Story

 TL;DR: Buzz Lightyear should not freeze around humans if he doesn't think he's a toy.All the toys freeze when Andy or another human is around.
 Buzz is quite persistent throughout Toy Story that he is a real, bonafide spaceman.
 Yet, he freezes at the sight of Andy and other humans.
 Why?

 #24 on The Funniest '90s Moviessee more on Toy Story

 Movie: Monsters, Inc.

 TL;DR: Boo's parents don't appear to be very caring/observant.What's up with Boo's parents?
 Boo is off in monster land for at least a few days, but her parents aren't worried that she's not around?

-#55 on The Most Rewatchable Moviessee more on Monsters, Inc.
+#24 on The Best Movies for Kidssee more on Monsters, Inc.

 Film: Inside Out